epiccurious/jade-diy/README.md

     - For the M5Stack M5StickC Plus, use `configs/sdkconfig_display_m5stickcplus.defaults`.
     - For the TTGO T-Display, use `configs/sdkconfig_display_ttgo_tdisplay.defaults`.

-6. Load the sdkconfig file you found from the last step into `sdkconfig.defaults`.
+5. Load the sdkconfig file you found from the last step into `sdkconfig.defaults`.
 As an example, if you are flashing a TTGO T-Display, you would run in Terminal:
-    ```
+    ```bash
     cp configs/sdkconfig_display_ttgo_tdisplay.defaults sdkconfig.defaults
     ```

-7. Modify the confiugration to disable logging in debug mode ("research and development" mode).
+6. Modify the confiugration to disable logging in debug mode ("research and development" mode).
 Open the file using:
-    ```
+    ```bash
     nano sdkconfig.defaults
     ```
     - Remove the line about ten down that says: `CONFIG_DEBUG_MODE=y`
     - Add a line at the top that says: `CONFIG_LOG_DEFAULT_LEVEL_NONE=y`
     - When you are finished, save the file by pressing `Ctrl+X` then pressing `y` then pressing `return`.

-8. You are now ready to start the process.
+7. If you haven't done it yet, plug in your device.

+8. .
 Run the following command in Terminal:
     ```bash
     idf.py flash
     ```
     - Please note: On a slow computer, this step can take ___ minutes.

-9. You should see the jade initialization screen on your device.
+8. You should see the Jade initialization screen on your device.

 ## Advanced Instructions (Secure Boot)